jaimetur/PhotoMigrator/README.md

   - Remove Empty Albums
   - Remove Duplicates Albums
   - Remove Orphans Assets

 - **Apple Photos**
   (not available yet but is on the ROADMAP.md for next release)

+- **Google Photos**
+  (not available yet but is on the ROADMAP.md for next release)

-Apart from Interact with the different Photo Cloud Services, the Tool also contains some other useful features such as:
+Apart from Manage the different Photo Cloud Services, the Tool also contains some other useful features such as:
-- **Metadata fixing** of any Photo Library in your local drive
+- **Metadata fixing** of any Photo Library in your local drive (not necesarely needs to be a Google Takeout folder)
 - **Library Organization** features:
   - Manage Duplicates assets
   - Splitting of assets with and without associated albums